 If you’ve been wracking your brain trying to figure out the difference between the fiddle and the violin, I’m happy to say I can shed some light.

-Maybe you’ve decided you want to learn the violin but this word “fiddle” keeps cropping up or maybe you’re just curious.
+Maybe you’ve decided to learn the violin, but the word “fiddle” keeps cropping up, or perhaps you’re just curious.

 Either way, I’ve got all the answers.